brunokoga/Montevideo/bestiary3_dir/kami.md

 **Infused Quarterstaff (Su)** Any quarterstaff a jinushigami wields functions as a _+5 quarterstaff_ (unless the quarterstaff already has a greater enhancement bonus).
 If a jinushigami is within its regional ward, it can create a Gargantuan quarterstaff out of the surrounding terrain as a standard action.

-**Manipulate Terrain (Su** A jinushigami can help any number of creatures travel within its territory.
-Creatures aided in this way receive a +10 bonus on [Survival](skill_dir/survival#_survival checks and do not suffer reductions to overland movement from terrain or lack of a highway or other roadway, regardless of the presence of roads or the type of terrain they actually travel through.
-Alternatively, a jinushigami can make terrain more difficult for any number of creatures to travel through, imparting a –10 penalty on all [Survival](skill_dir/survival#_survival) checks and causing overland movement to be reduced to one-tenth its normal speed.
+**Manipulate Terrain (Su)** A jinushigami can help any number of creatures travel within its territory.
+Creatures aided in this way receive a +10 bonus on [Survival](skill_dir/survival#_survival) checks and do not suffer reductions to overland movement from terrain or lack of a highway or other roadway, regardless of the presence of roads or the type of terrain they actually travel through.
+Alternatively, a jinushigami can make terrain more difficult for any number of creatures to travel through, imparting a –10 penalty on all [Survival](skills/survival#_survival) checks and causing overland movement to be reduced to one-tenth its normal speed.
 A jinushigami can affect as many creatures as it wishes with this ability, selecting whether it aids or impedes travel for each, as long as it can notice the creature and the creature is within its regional ward.
 A jinushigami may use this ability while merged with its ward.

 **Ward (Su)** A jinushigami treats an entire region as its ward.
 This region can be a single forest, swamp, mountain, lake, or any other natural feature, with a maximum radius of 5 miles.
 Most jinushigami have smaller regional wards, since not all regions are large enough to fill this area, but no region with a radius smaller than 1 mile radius can support (or deserves) a jinushigami.
 As long as it is within its territory (either merged with it or in its physical form), a jinushigami can observe the world from any point within its regional ward as if it were at that point.
 While merged with its ward, it can observe all points simultaneously in this way.
 As a standard action, it can convey information about a creature within its ward (effectively imparting a description and exact location) to all kami within its regional ward.